 Milestii Mici and Cricova wine cellars are truly incredible to behold.
 And while in Moldova, you will definitely want to try the delicious and unique Moldovan foods.

-One little beacon of light for the country is it’s domain, .tv.
-Reportedly, the country makes millions of dollars annually leasing its domain to website owners and companies across the world.
+One little beacon of light for the country is its domain, .tv.
+Reportedly, the country makes millions of dollars annually leasing its domain to website owners and companies worldwide.